OSMCha/osmcha-django/README.rst

 * virtualenv
 * PostgreSQL

-Before to install the python libraries, we need to install some packages in the operational system::
+Before installing the python libraries, we need to install some packages in the operational system::

     $ sudo ./install_os_dependencies.sh install